awkhan3/ParametricHierarchicalMatrices/README.md

 To use these codes in your research, please see the [License](LICENSE).

 # Usage
-To run all of the experiments, simply clone this directory,  then run the command 'python3 run_test.py'.
+To run all of the experiments:
+1. clone directory,
+1. delete the files in the Logs directory, and
+2. run the command "python3 run_test.py".